I'll Sleep When I'm Dead (2003 film)

-I'll Sleep When I'm Dead is a 2003 British crime film directed by Mike Hodges, from a screenplay by Trevor Preston.
+I'll Sleep When I'm Dead is a 2003 crime film directed by Mike Hodges (his last film), from a screenplay by Trevor Preston.
 The film bears striking similarities to Hodges' directorial debut, the classic 1970 crime drama Get Carter.
 Both films feature men who return to their former hometowns to investigate the death of a brother who has died under mysterious circumstances.

 Plot

 Davey Graham arrives at an upper-class party to sell drugs to a woman named Stella.
 As he leaves, Stella's date watches him and makes a call on his mobile phone.
 Outside the party, three men are waiting for Davey in a black Range Rover, including a car dealer named Boad.
-The men follow Davey around London, finally attacking him just as he heads home.
-Two of the men wait for Davey as Boad lurks down an alley.
-Both men grab him and one of them holds his hand over his mouth to muffle his cries for help.
-They drag him off the street and into a garage, where they hold him down as Boad rapes him.
-At dawn, Davey emerges from the garage and stumbles home, where he draws a bath for himself and gets in fully clothed.
+They follow Davey through London and ambush him in an alley.
+They drag him into a garage, where Boad rapes him while the others hold him down.

+At dawn, a visibly distressed Davey emerges from the garage and stumbles home, where he draws a bath for himself and gets in fully clothed.
 Several hours later, his friend Mickser arrives to pick him up.
 He discovers Davey dead in the bath, with his throat slashed.
 Mickser visits Helen and asks her how to get in touch with Davey's brother Will.
 She says that she has stopped receiving letters from Will, who left London three years earlier.

 Will has been working in the country as a forester.
 He's unshaven with long hair and he lives in a van.
 After he is sacked from his job for having no papers, he heads to the sea to take a ferry out of England when he sees Davey in the terminal.
 After realizing it is a hallucination, he begins calling Davey's flat.
 Receiving no answer he returns to London, where he learns that Davey is dead.
 His return to London stirs up the anxiety of crime boss Frank Turner, who sends word to Will that he should leave town after he buries his brother.
 Will's old gang urge him to return for good, saying that Turner could be overtaken easily.
 Will makes it clear that he is not interested in returning to his old life.
 He visits Helen and apologizes for leaving her.
 He explains that he has been grieving for 'a life wasted', lamenting the fact that Davey also wasted his.